XerxesDGreat/i-josh.com/content/field-encapsulation-pattern-3.md

 Date: 03/05/2015 09:00
 Category: Software
 Tags: python, getter/setter, pattern, encapsulation, __setattr__, __getattr__
+FBDescription: This is part 3 of a detailed series on my implementation of a field encapsulation pattern in Python.
+In
+               this installment, I add properties to my fields, allowing us to mark certain fields as being required or read-only (or both)

 Welcome back to creating a field encapsulation pattern in Python!
 As you may be aware, this is the third installment in the series.
 To catch up, you can read [part 1][part1] and [part 2][part2]; I'll wait.
 Ready?
 Let's go!